gorkdesign/frontend-best-practices/README.md

 }
 ```

-#### Refrain from using functions that could be cacheable in a separa modules
+#### Refrain from using functions that could be cacheable in a separate modules

 ![wrong](http://content.screencast.com/users/BedimStudios/folders/Jing/media/447f8d87-041d-4e61-a018-1fbcb9371fa4/00000785.png)